privacyguides/privacyguides.org/docs/ai-chat.md

 ![DuckDuckGo logo](assets/img/ai-chat/duckai.png){align=right}

-**DuckDuckGo AI Chat** is made by the popular [search engine provider](search-engines.md) of the same name and is available directly on their website.
+**DuckDuckGo AI Chat** is a web frontend for AI models.
+It is made by the popular [search engine provider](search-engines.md) of the same name and is available directly on their website.

 [:octicons-home-16: Homepage](https://duck.ai){ .md-button .md-button--primary }
 [:simple-torbrowser:](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/aichat){ .card-link title="Onion Service" }